shahinurkabir/MeetMe/README.md

 Follow the steps
 - Backend - Run the backend application first. it will run on port:5073 that is localhost:5073
-- Frontend - Locate command directory location at meetme\meetme-frontend and run command in command window npm install and then run ng serve. that's it. it will run at port:4200.
+- Frontend - Locate command line working directory at meetme\meetme-frontend and run command in command window npm install and then run ng serve. that's it. it will run at port:4200.
 Please open your desire browser and press address localhost:4200 and that you go!. you are being asked login credintals.
    - UserId : admin
    - Pwd    : 123